Oranotse/aws-restart-portfolio/Labs/Compute/Creating an EC2 Instance in the CLI/README.md

 ## Launching the Web Server Instance

-I ran `aws ec2 run-instances` with the required parameters — key name, AMI ID, security group, and subnet to launch a new **t3.micro** instance tagged as **WebServer**.
+I ran `aws ec2 run-instances` with the required parameters being key name, AMI ID, security group, and subnet to launch a new **t3.micro** instance tagged as **WebServer**.
 The command returned an **InstanceId**, which I used in the next steps.
 I then ran `aws ec2 wait instance-running` to pause until the instance was fully ready before continuing.

 ## Verifying the Web Server